racket/racket/racket/src/README.txt

    Similar to "expander", this layer is applied to itself and other libraries for inclusion in "cs".
 If you change it, be sure to run `make` in "cs".

- * "cify" --- a Racket-to-C compiler

-   This compiler is used only when embedding the expander as C code in Racket BC, instead of Racket bytecode, which is the default for platforms where the Racket BC JIT is not supported.

  * "start" --- main-executable wrapper